amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

 A popup with commands to log into, tag, and push to ECR will appear.
 Note down the build, tag, and push commands.
 In my case these are:

 <pre>
-<b> Do not run these commands.
+<b> Do NOT run these commands.
 Just note them down somewhere</b>
 aws ecr get-login --no-include-email --region eu-central-1 <i>You'll need this later</i>
 docker build -t interstella-monolith . docker tag interstella-monolith:latest 123456789012.dkr.ecr.eu-central-1.amazonaws.com/interstella-monolith:latest
 docker push 123456789012.dkr.ecr.eu-central-1.amazonaws.com/interstella-monolith:latest
 </pre>

-Back on the EC2 instance you logged into, navigate to the monolith folder and build your Docker image.
-The build command below corresponds directly with the one that you got just a minute ago.
+Back in your Cloud 9 IDE, you should still be in the monolith folder.
+Build the monolith docker image.

 <pre>
 $ cd monolith